What is an API?

 If you’ve ever checked the weather or sent an instant message on your phone, you’ve probably interacted with an API.
-Let’s go through an example—say you want to check the weather on your phone and open the weather app.
+Let’s go through an example.
+Say you want to check the weather on your phone.
+You open the weather app.
 The app checks for your device’s location (or the location you specify) and makes a request to the app’s server.
-The server then retries weather information relevant to your location and processes it into a format that your app can understand.
+The server then retrieves weather information relevant to your location and processes it into a format that your app can understand.
 All of this information exchange happens through an API.

 As an example, the JDK (Java Development Kit) contains the API as well as the compilers, runtimes, and other miscellaneous tools.
 As explored on StackExchange, the Java API is simply all the libraries that make up the core language that you can work with out of the box.